EolnMsuk/SkipCord-2/README.md

 ## Camera Enforcement & Automated Moderation
 - **Camera Enforcement**:
   - Monitors users in the Streaming VC and checks if their cameras are on.
-  - Non-allowed users without an active camera are server muted and deafened + trigger a timer.
+  - Non-allowed users without an active camera are server muted and deafened, and a timer is started.
   - On the 1st violation, the user is moved to the “Hell VC” and receives a DM notification.
-  - 2nd violation the user is timed out for a short period (e.g., 60 seconds).
+  - On the 2nd violation, the user is timed out for a short period (e.g., 60 seconds).
-  - 3rd+ violations have longer timeouts (e.g., 300 seconds).
+  - On 3rd+ violations, the user receives a longer timeout (e.g., 300 seconds).

 - **VC Join/Leave Logging & Welcome Messages**:
   - Logs when users join or leave the Streaming VC with timestamps.